 By the 1970s, the Easter Egg Roll had begun to morph into a springtime carnival.
 In 1977 President Jimmy Carter added a three-ring circus and a menagerie that included a 1,200-pound steer named “Big Red.”
 Four years later, President Ronald Reagan and first lady Nancy Reagan added Broadway show performances and balloons from the Macy’s Thanksgiving Day Parade.
 The Reagans also staged a hunt for wooden eggs that were autographed by Hollywood stars, famous politicians and sporting greats.
 Since then, wooden eggs inscribed with the signatures of the president and first lady have been handed out as official keepsakes to all egg-rollers 13 years and younger.

 The Easter Egg Roll has come a long way from the times of President Hayes.
-Demand to attend is so great that more than 35,000 tickets are distributed by a public lottery.
+The demand to attend is so great that more than 35,000 tickets are distributed by a public lottery.
 2016’s event featured a musical performance by Idina Menzel, cooking demonstrations by celebrity chefs, sports clinics, a yoga garden and the first-ever White House Fun Run.
-The Egg Roll was cancelled in 2020 (and again in 2021) due to the COVID-19 pandemic, the first cancellation since 1952.
-Post-pandemic, kids will almost certainly be invited back to the White House—even if it means the South Lawn gets trampled.
+The Egg Roll was canceled in 2020 and 2021 due to the COVID-19 pandemic, the first cancellation since 1952.
+It is scheduled to resume in 2022.